 To reach bluer and redder colours than those reached by our undisturbed models we supplement our grid with an extended set of models presented in Fritze et al. (2006).
 The full model-set now includes 42 starburst models including their respective extremely red post-burst phases.
 The starburst models start as a galaxy of spectral type Sb and encounter an burst at galaxy ages from 0.1 to 13.0 Gyr in steps of typically 0.5 Gyrs, but increasingly smaller steps for the earlier bursts.
-A burst is characterized by an gaussian-shaped increase of SFR on a timescale of 125 Myr, followed by an exponential decline with an e-folding time 250 Myr.
+A burst is characterised by an gaussian-shaped increase of SFR on a timescale of 125 Myr, followed by an exponential decline with an e-folding time 250 Myr.
 The burst time corresponds to the time of maximum SFR.
 We assume the SFR after the burst to asymptotically drop to zero, i.e. the SF is truncated as a consequence of the burst.
-This is physically motivated either by feedback processes directly related to the SF activity during the burst, i.e. by supernovae expelling the gas in form of galactic winds (e.g. Strickland et al., 2004; Westmoquette et al.,
+This is physically motivated either by feedback processes directly related to the SF activity during the burst, i.e. by supernovae expelling the gas in form of galactic winds (e.g. Strickland et al., 2004; Westmoquette et al., 2008) or heating it to high temperatures (e.g. Kay et al., 2002), or more indirect means such as AGN feedback (e.g. Silk & Rees, 1998; Schawinski et al., 2007; Reuland et al., 2007).
+We relax this assumption in Sect.
+3.5.8 where we also investigate several models with incomplete truncation, i.e. a burst remnant with some ongoing, low-level SF.